Page Refresh AI/Collection Pages

 What this audit is looking for

-This audit checks whether a collection page behaves like a strong category hub: enough intro copy, useful buying guidance, FAQ depth, grouping clarity, and links that push authority and shoppers to the right deeper pages.
+This audit checks whether a collection page behaves like a strong category hub: enough intro copy, useful buying guidance, collection entity context, extractable shopper answers, FAQ depth, grouping clarity, and links that guide shoppers to the right deeper pages.

 Common content problems on these pages